palladius/clouddeploy-platinum-path/README.md

 ## Express Install

-* Make sure you did the mirrot github repo and your github user is in your env.sh.
+* Make sure you did the mirror github repo and your github user is in your `env.sh`.
 * Do steps 1,2,3,4,5,6 automatically: `make first-half` (should ~always work)
 * Do steps 7,8,9,..,16 automatically - `make second-half` (can fail if you made mistake in the mirror repo setup)

 You should be good to go!

 Note: Some scripts in here can all be found in my [Swiss-Army Knife repo](https://github.com/palladius/sakura/), but the ones needed for this are all under `bin/`.

 ## The apps